openvinotoolkit/openvino_tensorflow/examples/README.md

 These examples demonstrate how to use **Intel<sup>®</sup> </sup> OpenVINO<sup>TM</sup> integration with Tensorflow** to recognize and detect objects in images.

-## AI models leveraged in the examples
+## Demos showcased in the examples

 * Classification demo uses Google's Inception v3 model to classify a given image.
 * Object detection demo uses YOLOv3 model to detect objects in a given image.

 ## Setup for the examples

-Before you procede to running the examples, you will have to clone the `openvino_tensorflow repository` to your local machine.
+Before you proceed to run the examples, you will have to clone the `openvino_tensorflow` repository to your local machine.
 For this, run the following commands:

 ```bash
 $ git clone https://github.com/openvinotoolkit/openvino_tensorflow.git